manulorente/linux-foundation-lfs101/README.md

 ### Linux History

 Linux is an open source computer operating system, initially developed on and for Intel x86-based personal computers.
 It has been subsequently ported to an astoundingly long list of other hardware platforms, from tiny embedded appliances to the world's largest supercomputers.

-In this section, we follow the surprising history of how Linux evolved from a project of one Finnish college student, into a massive effort with an enormous impact on today's world.

 Linus Torvalds was a student in Helsinki, Finland, in 1991, when he started a project: writing his own operating system kernel.
 He also collected together and/or developed the other essential ingredients required to construct an entire operating system with his kernel at the center.
 It wasn't long before this became known as the Linux kernel.